forkunited/ltprg/README.md

     ["utterances[*].nlp.lemmas.lemmas"], # JSON path into data examples 15, # Maximum utterance length
     token_fn=lambda x : x.lower(), # Function applied to tokens to construct the vocabulary
-    indices=True,
-    init_data="train") # Indicates that indices will be computed instead of one-hot vectors
+    indices=True, # Indicates that indices will be computed instead of one-hot vectors init_data="train")
 ```

 The function first computes a vocabulary of lower-cased lemmas gathered from the
-"utterances[\*].nlp.lemmas.lemmas" path across the data set.
+"utterances[\*].nlp.lemmas.lemmas" JSON path across the data set.
 Then, it computes
-a sequence of *15* padded feature matrices representing sequences of these
+a sequence of *15* padded feature matrices representing the lemmas of utterance
-lemmas for each datum.
+tokens for each datum.

 See
 [test/py/ltprg/game/color/data/feature_sua.py](https://github.com/forkunited/ltprg/blob/master/src/test/py/ltprg/game/color/data/featurize_sua.py)